A professional vocalist since her teens, Billie Williams has a rich repertoire that includes blues, rock, soul, jazz, and country.

 In January 2017, Billie participated in The Women’s March on Washington.
 At the March, she was interviewed by the BBC, connecting her to women who were participating all around the globe.
 This inspiring experience culminated in the January 2019 release of her powerful feminist anthem “Ten Million Sisters” which was featured in a get-out-the-vote video receiving thousands of views.

-Her new album, Hell To Pay - her second with Grammy-winning producer Danny Blume - will include 11 original songs and be released on July 19, 2019.
+Her new album, Hell To Pay - her second with Grammy-winning producer Danny Blume - was released on July 19, 2019 to worldwide critical praise.
+DJs all over the globe have embraced Hell To Pay, giving airplay and accolades to all eleven tracks.